When did customer service become so complicated?

 Training isn’t something that only happens once.

 Customer service team members need to take refresher courses periodically, learn about new practices and technologies as they’re introduced in your business, and engage in continuous education and continual improvement.
-Learn six tips anyone can use to sharpen their customer service skills.

 4. Customer service is available by phone.